mterwill/mterwill.com/content/posts/framework-for-performance-engineering.md

 this stage.
 Depending on the scope of the problem, you may also find it helpful to break out isolated fixes into their own tickets.

-I know this is a lot of work.
-I know we haven't gotten to the fun stuff yet.
-I'm sorry, it's coming!

 ---

 Let's step back for a minute.
 First, we transformed raw performance data into a story.
 Next, we spent a couple hours investigating each story.
-We've now navigated our complex system and isolated a particular component that causes a measurable slowdown in a known context that's important to us and our customers.
+We've now navigated our complex system and isolated a particular component that causes a measurable slowdown in a known context that's necessarily important to us and our customers.
 Y'all, that was the hard part.

-Now you get to decide what to work on first.
+Now comes the fun stuff.

 How you sort your issues is up to you; at this stage you have all the information necessary to inform prioritization.
 You understand the who, what, when, where, why, and how for each issue.
 Go forth and write code!
 Don't forget to tie your story in a bow by measuring and documenting the impact of your improvements along the way.

 ---